TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

 * `Required` - The property value must be entered when saving a record.
   There are two subvariant of this concept:
-  * `SystemRequired` - The user does not need to enter the property value, but it's value should be entered (perhaps automatically by some other business rules).
+  * `SystemRequired` - The user does not need to enter the property value, but its value should be entered (perhaps automatically by some other business rules).
   * `UserRequired` - User (or client applications) needs to provide the property value.
   * Note: The required data validation is implemented in the application layer, without the **NOT NULL** constraint in database.